 Read More: Saddest Movie Deaths of All Time

 Having been ranked as the eighth-greatest film of world cinema by the revered Empire magazine in 2010, renowned European auteur Ingmar Bergman’s ‘The Seventh Seal’ could be described as the metaphorical meeting with death.
 A dark fantasy film that portrays a game of chess between a medieval knight and the human incarnation of death during the Black Death in Europe, it tries to uncover the answers to a lot of existential and philosophical questions pertaining to life, death and the presence of God.
 The film, which has become a cult classic over the past six decades, strongly established Bergman as one of the pillars of world cinema.

 1. Jesus of Nazareth (1977)

 And now to perhaps the most respected, highly acclaimed and critically successful faith-based movie around Jesus, the Advent of Christianity and an account that combines all the four New Testaments.
-All the major events surrounding the life and times of Jesus are depicted in a more or less chronological manner, beginning with the Betrothal and Marriage of the Virgin, Annunciation of the Virgin Mary, the Visitation of Mary to Elizabeth, circumcision of Jesus, Parable of the Two Sons, Betrayal of Jesus by Judas, and the Last Supper to name a few prominent ones.
+All the major events surrounding the life and times of Jesus are depicted in a more or less chronological manner, beginning with the Betrothal and Marriage of the Virgin, Annunciation of the Virgin Mary, the Visitation of Mary to Elizabeth, circumcision of Jesus, Parable of the Two Sons, Betrayal of Jesus by Judas, and the Last Supper, to name a few prominent ones.
 The crucifixion and the appearance of the Risen Christ conclude the movie.
-‘Jesus of Nazareth’ received critical and commercial acclaim and was often described as one of the best-made movies around the life and times of Jesus Christ in the most comprehensive way.
-Well, we recommend you watch it right away.
+‘Jesus of Nazareth’ received critical and commercial acclaim and was often described as one of the best movies about the life and times of Jesus Christ.
+We recommend you watch it right away!

 Read More: Upcoming Christian Movies